CLAT Vs AILET - Primary Difference, Syllabus & Exam Pattern

 Lesser competition - Since CLAT has more participating institutes and seats to offer, the competition is less fierce.
 Therefore, candidates who may not get through AILET may have a higher chance to secure a seat through CLAT.
 Having said that CLAT is also one of the toughest law entrances in India.
 But as compared to AILET, it can be a source of relief for many candidates.

-A few not well-known colleges - Out of the 21 participating institutes under NLU, not all occupy the top ranks in the list of top NLUs.
+A few not well-known colleges - Out of the 22 participating institutes under NLU, not all occupy the top ranks in the list of top NLUs.
 A lower score in CLAT may lead candidates to enter those NLUs which were probably the least preferred by them.
-However, candidates should remember that all the NLUs are respectable law universities and that each of them are known for providing quality education.
-But as compared to the aforementioned universities, they may lose out of a lot of aspects.
+However, candidates should remember that all the NLUs are respectable law universities and that each of them is known to provide quality education.
+But still compared to the top NLUs, they lack some of the key advantages, like industry connect and placement.

 Though AILET and CLAT come with their own share of pros and cons, it will be an unwise decision on the part of the candidate to choose one out of the two and leave the other.
 The aspirant should go for both the exams mainly for the following two reasons:

 Since AILET is scheduled before CLAT, the candidate will already get to experience the exam before CLAT.
 This will ensure that the candidate gets more confidence and inputs for CLAT which is likelier to fetch him a seat than AILET.

 Taking only the AILET is like a candidate risking it all knowingly.
 As the AILET provides admissions to only one NLU and is, therefore, one of the toughest law entrances, candidates should make sure that they take CLAT and perform well in it.

 HPNLU Shimla fee structure 2021 covers the fees for law course...